Healthy Postnatal Diet for Indian Moms | SuperBottoms

 What To Consider While Preparing Postnatal Diet Chart

-A. Lifestyle – If you have an active lifestyle and work out regularly, you want to continue after delivering the baby.
-The calorie requirement for you would be different from someone with a more sedentary lifestyle.
+1. Lifestyle If you have an active lifestyle and work out regularly, you want to continue after delivering the baby.
+Your calorie requirement would be different from someone with a more sedentary lifestyle.

-B. Breastfeeding – Nutritional needs of exclusively breastfeeding moms are different from those who do not breastfeed or partially breastfeed.
+2. Breastfeeding – The Nutritional needs of exclusively breastfeeding moms are different from those of those who do not breastfeed or partially breastfeed.

-C. Dietary Choices – Diet plans for non-vegetarians, eggetarians, vegetarians and vegans will widely differ as their source of nutrition is different.
+3. Dietary Choices – Diet plans for non-vegetarians, eggetarians, vegetarians, and vegans will widely differ as their sources of nutrition are different.

-D. Availability - If you live in a region where the availability of seasonal produce is limited, your need for supplements or alternating foods that can fulfil those needs will differ too.
+4. Availability – If you live in a region where the availability of seasonal produce is limited, your need for supplements or alternating foods that can fulfil those needs will also differ.

 If you have been eating healthy during your pregnancy or have consulted a nutrition expert, the chances are you will not have to make any significant changes in your diet plan.
 However, suppose you were diagnosed with gestational diabetes or any other condition with dietary restrictions.

-In that case, it is advised to consult a nutrition expert to formulate a diet chart for your postnatal diet.
+In that case, it is advised to consult a nutrition expert to formulate a breastfeeding mother diet chart.
 Here is a sample diet for your reference.
-Please remember that this chart is only for reference, and every new mother has unique nutritional needs.
+Please remember that this chart is only for reference; every new mother has unique nutritional needs.

 Breakfast